The ultimate guide to setting up a home bakery in 2019

 You can choose to buy them new or secondhand.
 It’s ok to use things like eBay, but do ask for reassurance or a test bake before handing over your money on large items.

-At least, if the seller states that it does the job that you need it to, if it doesn’t make sure it's easy to get a refund.
+At least, if the seller states that it does the job that you need it to, if it doesn’t from my previous experience it's a good idea to check it will be easy to get a refund.

 You will love it!

-For further information in starting up a bakery business, check out the book I wrote about my first experience.
+For information in starting up a bakery business, check out the book I wrote which describes my first experience.

 Written by Gareth